tylerjaquish3/ffb/README.md

     - best free agent pickup (current) cannot be right. it says Dobbs (169) but Puka had way more
     - most QB/RB/WR/etc points current season
 - start streaks on dashboard... maybe they started 4-0 3 times? put all years
+- Newsletter page
+    - Bring in schedule so it knows next week's matchup
+    - fix top performers & stats by week to be based on last week only
-- add page for Newsletter ?
+    - section for this week's preview
-- pie chart for season finishes 1-3, 4-6, 7-10
+- profile pie chart for season finishes 1-3, 4-6, 7-10

 Notes:
 Rams moved to LA between 2015 & 2016